Virginia Appeals Attorney

 - Failing to instruct the jury of the reasonable doubt requirement

-If any of the foregoing happened to you during your criminal trial, you will want to speak with a Virginia appeals lawyer as soon as possible as these sorts of incidents are per se harmful.
+If any of the foregoing happened to you during your criminal trial, you will want to speak with a Virginia appeals lawyer as soon as possible.

 If the error is found to be a violation of your constitutional rights, then the prosecution must show that the error did not contribute to the jury’s finding of guilt.
 Thus, the Commonwealth would need to convince the appellate court, beyond a reasonable doubt, that the error did not contribute to you being found guilty.
 If the prosecution cannot satisfy this burden, then your conviction will be overturned.

 If you wish to appeal a ruling or sentence, contact the Law Offices of Randall Sousa for a free consultation with a Virginia appeals attorney for a free consultation and we will then be able to determine what options you have.
 571-354-6164

 Fairfax County General District Court

 By: Randall Sousa